udacity/FSND/projects/02_trivia_api/starter/Project Documentation.md

     ```
     - This will populate the database with data and grant
       the user `trivia_app` ownership of the trivia database tables
-  - Enter the `exit` command to exit out of the bash postgres login
+  - Run the `exit` command to exit out of the postgres user shell login

 #### Verify Setup Worked
 Connect to the database with the command: